HananAlHujaily/gelbe-seiten-scraper/README.md

 ⏱️ **Development Effort**

-- The core development was efficient because I previously completed similar projects during my university NLP course and my internship at KLAO.
+- Analysis & design: ~3h
+- Implementation: ~3h
+- Testing & debugging: ~2h
+- Documentation & packaging: ~2h
+- **Total: ~8h**

-- Most of the time was spent enhancing the solution with features like the AI-based entity extraction (`ai_enhancer.py`).
+Most of the time was spent enhancing the solution with features such as the AI-based entity extraction (`ai_enhancer.py`), metrics tracking (`metrics.py`), and adding a simple GUI for usability.
-- For the final version, I leveraged tools such as ChatGPT and GitHub Copilot to improve code quality and documentation.
+For the final version, I leveraged tools such as **ChatGPT** and **GitHub Copilot** to improve code quality and documentation.
-- **Total time spent:** ~4h (including design, implementation, testing, and documentation)

 ---

 🧠 **AI Systems Used**